-To determine the effectiveness and feasibility of the proposed methods for the pore water sampling and the seepage assessment, a pilot study (Phase I) will be conducted.
-This study will involve the deployment of TidbiT® temperature sensors and testing of the pore water sampling methods.
-The TidbiT[®] sensors will be placed at 5 locations in the river, at 1-foot 3-feet, and 6-feet depth intervals below the river bottom.
+The TidbiT® temperature sensors will be placed at ten locations in the river, at 1-foot 3-feet, and 6-feet depth intervals below the river bottom.
 The results would ideally provide an estimate of the depth of temperature fluctuation caused by diurnal river level changes.
-The depth of investigation for the seepage and pore water sampling would be selected based the results of the pilot study.
-The TidbiT[®] sensors will be deployed by pumping river water down an installing pipe from a stationary boat.
+The depth of investigation for the pore water sampling would be selected based the results of the pilot study.
+The TidbiT® sensors will be deployed by pumping river water down an installing pipe from a stationary boat.
 After emplacement of the sensors, the pipe will be removed, leaving the sensors buried in the river bottom.
 A cable will be attached to the sensors and will extend above the river bottom.
 After approximately 1 week of exposure time, the sensors will be retrieved using the attached cable and the data will be downloaded.
-During the same mobilization as the TidbiT® sensors deployment, two drive-point methods (the Harpoon[TM] sampler and the drive-point piezometer) will be tested to determine the depths below the river bottom to which each method can penetrate, evaluate the proposed sampling methodology, and test the disturbance to the bottom sediments and noise levels.
-These methods are described in detail in Section 4.0.
-A test pore water sample will be collected and sent to the laboratory to determine if there is matrix interference but the sample will not be analyzed for chromium.
-The TidbiT® deployment and the pore water sampling method testing will be conducted from an anchored boat.
-Details of the pilot study design were presented in a September 16, 2005 technical memorandum that has been shared with some of the potential permitting agencies (included in Appendix A).

-3.1 Review of Methods
+3.1.2 Pilot Testing of Sampling Methods